alexandres/terashuf/README.md

 `shuf` does all the shuffling in-memory, which is a no-go for files larger than memory.

 For small files, terashuf doesn't write any temporary files and so functions exactly like `shuf`.
-In the benchmark below, terashuf marginally outperforms shuf.

 ## Benchmark